Dispelling the Myths about Sharks

 Sharks Attack Because They Look Upon You As Competition

-This is now believed to be one of the main reasons for many shark attacks.
+This is now believed to be one of the main reasons for many shark attacks, think of it as a competition 'bite'.
 Sharks chasing a distressed fish will push each other out of the way and may even bite, and it is now believed many attacks are of this type, showing any potential competition that they are the boss!
-It could also be a spear fisherman that has a caught a fish, and with the fish in distress, a shark nearby will charge in to grab the fish and in some cases charging the spear fisherman and biting them or pushing them out of the way.
+It could also be a spear fisherman that has a caught a fish, and with the fish in distress, a shark nearby will charge in to grab the fish and in some cases charging the spear fisherman and bie them or push them out of the way.
 This is also thought to be the case in some of the Florida cases where people have been swimming close to fisherman and sharks have ’attacked’ as they have gone for the distressed fish on the line.

 Regarding Florida there have been a number of cases of smaller sharks attacking children and one argument is that people should not fish from the same beach where people swim, not a ban shark feeding in the Bahamas miles away!.
 Sharks will go for a fish that is on a hook, chasing it as it is reeled in and biting and pushing away other sharks to get there first.
 These sharks may back away from any human adults swimming or standing in the water since they are too big, but they may attack smaller children they way the would attack other small sharks that are looked upon as competition.
 The moral of the story is to separate fishing beaches from swimming beaches.